elastic/apm/docs/agent-development.md

 Our implementation relies on the [W3C Binary Trace Context](https://w3c.github.io/trace-context-binary/) standard.
 Since we started implementing it when this was still a draft, we named the field `elasticapmtraceparent` instead of `traceparent`, and we decided to wait with the implementation of the `tracestate` field.
+We chose to avoid hyphens in the field name in order to reduce risk of breaking field name limitations, such as we encountered with some JMS clients.
 In order to make sure we are fully aligned, all agents are implementing the specification described in [this commit](https://github.com/w3c/trace-context-binary/blob/571cafae56360d99c1f233e7df7d0009b44201fe/spec/20-binary-format.md).

 ## Error/exception tracking